jqno/equalsverifier/_equalsverifier/manual/ignoring-fields.md

 If you do this, EqualsVerifier assumes that the fields `bar` and `baz` don't participate in `equals`.
 If EqualsVerifier notices that they do despite this, EqualsVerifier will fail the test.

+### Transient fields
+Java has the `transient` keyword to exclude fields from serialization, and [JPA](/equalsverifier/manual/jpa-entities) has the `@Transient` annotation to exclude fields from being persisted.
+In both cases, these fields should not participate in `equals`.
+EqualsVerifier acknowledges this, and will ignore these fields.
+This means you don't have to call `withIgnoredFields` for these fields.

+If these fields do participate in `equals`, EqualsVerifier fails the test.

 ### Including fields
 If your class has a lot of fields, but it determines equality based on only a few of them, you can also turn it around and specify precisely the fields you want: